MejlaP/nyc-taxi-pipeline-analytics/README.md

 ## 🤝 Course Inspiration & Credit
 This project is based on the data engineering curriculum and architecture designed by **Malvik Vaghadia** in the course **"Azure Databricks and Spark SQL (Python)"**.

-While the framework and core logic were inspired by the course, the implementation, setup, H2 2025 dataset adaptation, and incremental orchestration logic were developed independently to demonstrate modern data engineering practices.
+While the framework and core logic were inspired by the course, the implementation, setup, 2025–2026 dataset adaptation, and incremental orchestration logic were developed independently to demonstrate modern data engineering practices.

 **My development workflow and adaptations:**
 1. **Active Learning & Implementation:** I wrote the transformation and analysis code myself based on the instructor's assignment goals, then self-corrected and optimized it using the course solutions.
-2. **Fresh Dataset:** I applied the methodology to a completely different and newer time frame (**H2 2025**), handling data validation for this specific period.
+2. **Fresh Dataset:** I applied the methodology to a completely different and newer time frame (**June 2025 – January 2026**), handling data validation for this specific period.
 3. **Environment Optimization:** I adjusted and configured the pipeline to run successfully within the strict memory and compute limits of the free Databricks Free Edition.
 4. **Local Development Setup:** Developed code locally in VS Code with Git version control, deploying and testing directly in the Databricks workspace via GitHub integration.
 5. **BI Integration:** Connected Power BI directly to the Databricks Gold layer via SQL connector, building an interactive dashboard for business reporting.